-New York City artist Gwyneth Leech began drawing on her empty paper coffee cups during meetings in 2008.
+New York City artist Gwyneth Leech began drawing on her empty paper coffee cups during meetings in 2009.
 One thing led to another and the practice came to absorb her completely.
-In 2011 Gwyneth exhibited her cup drawings as public art installations in several locations around New York City.
-Her most recent installation, of over 800 cup drawings, was on view in the Sprint Flatiron Prow Artspace on 23rd and Broadway from September 2011 to February 2012, and was included in "Luxuriant Refuse" at the Pearl Fincher Museum of Fine Art, outside Houston Texas from June to August 2012.
-Upcoming in 2013 are exhibitions of her cup art at cWOW in Newark, NJ and at the Susan Teller Gallery in NYC.
+In 2011 Gwyneth first exhibited her cup drawings as public art installations in several locations around New York City.
+Her largest installation, of over 850 cup drawings, was on view in the Sprint Flatiron Prow Artspace on 23rd and Broadway from September 2011 to February 2012, and was included in "Luxuriant Refuse" at the Pearl Fincher Museum of Fine Art, outside Houston Texas from June to August 2012.
+In 2013 she has created site specific cup art installations for City Without Walls Gallery in Newark, NJ, No Longer Empty in NYC and for the Susan Teller Gallery, also in NYC.

 Prior projects include a series of alternative family portraits in oils called Perfect Family, first exhibited at Franklin 54 Gallery in New York City in October 2006.
 The exhibition then traveled to the Southwest Minnesota State University Art Museum in January 2007.
 The exhibition was on view, with the addition of new paintings, at the New York Public Library, Columbus branch in 2009 and in the Art at First Gallery, First Presbyterian Church, NYC in 2010.